chimms1/SIC-Assembler/README.md

 2. Run the pass1/pass2 code which will generate corresponding output files (intermediate for pass1 and object-program for pass2).

 #### Note:- We have used the bruteforce approach while programming the algorithms, which can also be implemented in various efficient ways.
+The code may also lack documentation in few places and might contain some workarounds to resolve errors which can be handled in a better way